Asabeneh/JavaScript-for-Everyone/readMe.md

 1. Density of a substance is calculated as follows:*density= mass/volume*.
 Write a function which calculates  *density*.
 1. Speed is calculated by dividing the total distance covered by a moving object divided by the total amount of time taken.
 Write a fucntion which calculates a speed of a moving object, *speed*.
 1. Weight of a substance is calculated as follows: *weight = mass x gravity*.
 Write a function which calculates  *weight*.
+1. Temperature in 0C can be converted to oF using this formula: *oF = (oC x 9/5) + 32*.
+Write a function which converst oC to oF  *convertCelciusToFahrenheit*.
 1. Body mass index(BMI) is calculated as follows: *bmi = weight in Kg / (height x height) in m2*.
 Write a function which calculates  *bmi*.
 BMI is used to broadly define different weight groups in adults 20 years old or older.Check if a person is *underweight, normal, overweight* or *obsese* based the information given below.
     - The same groups apply to both men and women.
     - *Underweight*: BMI is less than 18.5